appbaseio/Docs/content/docs/interactive/go.md

 Next, let's add some data to our app.

-We'll use the <a href="https://rest.appbase.io/#1a63955c-96e6-7a85-215b-98cf809565ef" target="_blank">`/id`</a> endpoint from appbase-js REST API specifying the id `H1` and fire a `PUT` request with the body containing a simple JSON object with some housing data.
+We'll use the <a href="https://rest.appbase.io/#1a63955c-96e6-7a85-215b-98cf809565ef" target="_blank">`/id`</a> endpoint from appbase.io REST API specifying the id `H1` and fire a `PUT` request with the body containing a simple JSON object with some housing data.

 <br/>